silversub/terraform/provider/vpc-infrastructure-resources.md

 The following timeouts are defined for the instance:

-- **create**: The creation of the instance is considered failed when no response is received for 60 minutes.
+- **create**: The creation of the instance is considered failed when no response is received for 10 minutes.
+- **update**: The update of the instance or the attachment of a volume to an instance is considered failed when no response is received for 10 minutes.
-- **delete**: The deletion of the instance is considered failed when no response is received for 60 minutes.
+- **delete**: The deletion of the instance is considered failed when no response is received for 10 minutes.

 ### Import
 {: #instance-import}